Filpill/val_scraper/README.md

 # val_scraper
-Scrapping website tracker.gg to retrieve player game data
+- Scrapping website dak.gg to retrieve player game data
+- Since July 2022 - The website has even further limited the functionality of retrieving data.
+Limit reduced from last 30 matches now to last 5 matches